 Thanksgiving just isn't right without a mug of spiked cider, and this recipe makes the classic even better.
 Rather than using plain old bourbon, we first infuse the whiskey with sweet, nutty caramel popcorn.
 In a nod to hot buttered rum, we float a pat of butter on top of the drink for a rich finish.

-If you think you're going to be in the mood for cider, but you don't want a warm cocktail, try this classy, perfect-for-a-party drink.
+If you think you're going to be in the mood for cider, but you don't want a warm cocktail, try this classy holiday drink.
 Aside from the bourbon, ginger beer, and hard cider, all you'll need is some ice, Angostura bitters, a few wedges of lemon.

 If every Thanksgiving finds you struggling to revive yourself from a food coma, spiked coffee is just what you need.
 This recipe uses a few ounces of rum and an easy homemade butterscotch whipped cream, but you could also try a version with Frangelico, Fernet, or amaro and bourbon.